andqok/You-Dont-Know-JS/es6 & beyond/ch2.md

 #### `const` Or Not

-There's some rumored assumptions that a `const` could be more optimizable by the JS engine in certain scenarios than a `let` or `var` would be.
-Theoretically, the engine more easily knows the variable's value/type will never change, so it can eliminate some possible tracking.

 **Whether `const` really helps here or this is just our own fantasies and intuitions, the much more important decision to make is if you intend constant behavior or not.
 Remember: one of the most important roles for source code is to communicate clearly, not only to you, but your future self and other code collaborators, what your intent is.**

 Some developers prefer to start out every variable declaration as a `const` and then relax a declaration back to a `let` if it becomes necessary for its value to change in the code.
 This is an interesting perspective, but it's not clear that it genuinely improves the readability or reason-ability of code.

-It's not really a *protection*, as many believe, because any later developer who wants to change a value of a `const` can just blindly change `const` to `let` on the declaration.
-At best, it protects accidental change.
-But again, other than our intuitions and sensibilities, there doesn't appear to be objective and clear measure of what constitutes "accidents" or prevention thereof.
-Similar mindsets exist around type enforcement.

 My advice: to avoid potentially confusing code, only use `const` for variables that you're intentionally and obviously signaling will not change.
 In other words, don't *rely on* `const` for code behavior, but instead use it as a tool for signaling intent, when intent can be signaled clearly.